roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 [Find out more about environments here](https://docs.microsoft.com/en-us/power-platform/admin/environments-overview)

+## Flow

+Cloud flows are functionality offered by Power Automate that allow automation of tasks to take place based upon triggering of conditions such as recurrence, adding or updating of records or simply selection of buttons by users.
+They can be run with or without the introduction of new parameters.

 ## Form

 Forms provide the user interface (UI) that people use to create, view, or edit table records.
 Use the form designer in the customization tools to create and edit forms.